loicsikidi/attest/README.md

 ## Should You Use This?

-Probably not.
+**Probably not**.
 This fork is tailored to my specific needs and may not be suitable for general use.
 If you're looking for a TPM attestation library, I recommend using the original [go-attestation](https://github.com/google/go-attestation).

 ---

 > [!NOTE]
 > Find the original README below.